EPVelasco/gs_kinova_devcontainer/README.md

 * Launch **RViz** for visualization (`start_rviz:=true`).
 * Disable the default trajectory controller (`use_trajectory_controller:=false`) so the robot can be controlled directly by the visual servoing node.
 * Enable the Gelsight simulation mode (`gs_sim:=true`).

+#### Motion Control
+You can control the sensor’s linear and angular velocities by publishing geometry_msgs/Twist messages to the following topic `/cmd_vel`.
+These velocity commands are interpreted in the `base_link` frame, which is aligned and positioned identically to the `gs_camera_pcloud` frame.
+This ensures that velocity commands are applied relative to the current orientation of the sensor.

 ### `object_name` option